XZ3149/LeafcutterITI/README.md

 #### Other dependencies for Leafcutter as listed in https://github.com/davidaknowles/leafcutter/tree/master, especially for Leafcutter_ds

 ## tealeaf
 A modified version of Leafcutter that detects and analyzes alternative splicing events by quantifying excised introns by utilizing isoform abundance and transcriptome annotation.
-Can also be install as a command line tool with `pip install leafcutterITI`
+Can also be install as a command line tool with `pip install tealeaf`

 ![tealeaf_Workflow](figures/tealeaf_workflow.png)